 Check out my video of various Dune machines in action

-The duners were for the most part a very friendly lot.
-We met a few camped around us and were invited to a bon fire.
-We had plans to go for a ride in the dunes with some other campers but the weather forecast showed big winds coming so unfortunately we had to leave a little early.
+The duners, for the most part, a very friendly lot.
+We met a few camped around us and were invited to a bonfire.
+We had plans to go for a ride in the dunes with some other campers but the weather forecast showed big winds coming so unfortunately, we had to leave a little early.
 This is another area I would like to return to and spend some more time, maybe even rent a dune machine and take a spin!

 Please enjoy the rest of the photos below